Predictive Control over Low-Altitude Wireless Networks: Joint Trajectory Design and Resource Allocation: System Model

 \subsection{Control Model}

 As for the control part, we model the aerial drone and each AGV as a linear control system.
-The discrete-time dynamics of the $k$-th control system are described by\footnote{For analytical tractability, we neglect the control system noise at the AGVs in this study, as our primary focus is to evaluate the impact of wireless communication on control performance \cite{WNCS_MPC}.}
+The discrete-time dynamics of the $k$-th control system are described by\footnote{For analytical tractability, we neglect the control system noise at the AGVs in this study \cite{WNCS_MPC}.}